 The ProxyMan character you see above is actually DemoMan.
-He’s the demo mesh I built into the plugin, to use as a test-bed character when I needed to dp quick previews of mocap data.
+He’s the demo mesh I built into the plugin, to use as a test-bed character to demo the workings of my code.

 So, how does he work?
 Well, I needed some sort of way to import and interface with the motion capture data.
 I played around with a few ways of doing this, but the only way forward was to really build my own motion editing dialog.
 This meant I had to program my own interface down to the pixel level in some places (I kid you not).

 The motion editor dialog is pretty simple – it’s just like a video editing timeline interface.
-Start by adding some timeline layers.
-Then, load any mocap animation as clips, drag and drop them onto your motion layers, edit them with some simple commands and hey presto – you have a motion capture animated character!
+Start by adding some timeline layers, load any mocap animation as clips into his memory, drag and drop them onto your motion timeline layers, edit them with some simple commands and hey presto – you have a motion capture animated character!